MicrosoftDocs/windows-powershell-docs/docset/winserver2022-ps/smbshare/Remove-SmbShare.md

 ```

 ### -ScopeName
 Specifies an array of the scopes of the SMB share to delete.
+For use with Windows Server failover cluster file server resources.

 ```yaml
 Type: String[]